 - Green for Propane Patio heaters

-Other bottled gas suppliers, such as Flogas, may use different colours, so always check your gas bottle is the right type before connecting it.
+Other bottled gas suppliers, such as Flogas, use different colours, so check your gas bottle is the right type before connecting it.

 It is vital that the correct gas type is used as specified by the manufacturer as the appliances will be designed to use that type of gas.

 Butane and Propane have different operating pressures, there are different regulators for each type of gas cylinder and they ensure that the gas pressure “at the appliance” is exactly as specified by the manufacturer.

 Never attempt to switch cylinders or regulators between Propane and Butane appliances as it is extremely dangerous.